databrickslabs/dqx/README.md

 The cli command will install the following components in the workspace:
 - A Python [wheel file](https://peps.python.org/pep-0427/) with the library packaged.
 - DQX configuration file ('config.yml').
-- Profiling jobs for generating quality rule candidates.
+- Profiling workflow for generating quality rule candidates.
 - Quality dashboard for monitoring to display information about the data quality issues.

 DQX configuration file can contain multiple run configurations defining specific set of input, output and quarantine locations etc.